 EPSRC Water and Waste Infrastructure Systems Engineered for Resilience (Water-WISER)

-Water-WISER offers a unique opportunity to contribute to the generation of new knowledge about sustainable water, sanitation and waste management services to improve infrastructure and services for some of the poorest people in the world.
+The Water-WISER CDT offers a unique opportunity to contribute to the generation of new knowledge about sustainable water, sanitation and waste management services to improve infrastructure and services for some of the poorest people in the world.
 The CDT is hosted by three world leading water, sanitation and waste management research centres at the University of Leeds, Cranfield University and Loughborough University.

-EPSRC CDT in Fluid Dynamics
+EPSRC Fluid Dynamics

 Fluid Dynamics sits at the centre of our lives, the weather we experience, the products we use, the food we eat, cars we drive, medical care we receive all depend on fluid dynamics.
 As a postgraduate researcher studying at the EPSRC CDT in Fluid Dynamics at the University of Leeds you will tackle fundamental and applied problems, with the opportunity to undertake cutting-edge multidisciplinary research.

-ESRC CDT in Data Analytics and Society
+ESRC Data Analytics and Society

 The Data Analytics and Society CDT is focused on promoting the creation and analysis of new longitudinal and streamed data resources for socio-economic investigations; creating new methods, investigating social processes, and facilitating interventions.